Universal graph representation of stabilizer codes: Applications of the Graph Formalism

 The other path---increasing the dimension---is more amenable to analysis.
 A simple, general recipe to construct a code from a lattice is to cut off the lattice in each dimension at a finite number of intervals, endow the finite version with periodic boundary conditions in each direction, and then embed some inputs and pivots within them such that the choices of pivots are valid and inputs are not connected.

 One immediate advantage of this approach is a robustness to deformation that does not hold for CSS codes.
-In particular, we showed in Observation~\ref{obs:CSS_bipartite} that a graph code is CSS if and only if it is bipartite.
+In particular, we showed in Theorem~\ref{thm:bipartite_CSS} that bipartite graphs correspond to CSS codes.
 For lattices with periodic boundary conditions, the bipartite condition is equivalent to the length of every single dimension of the torus being even.
 Such a requirement is very non-local and does not change the central architecture of the code.
 Even for CSS torii, the addition of one vertex far from any inputs such that it forms an odd-length cycle will make the code no longer CSS but will not meaningfully affect any of the code's parameters.

 When constructing families of codes in the graph formalism, it is important to consider the geometry of the graph as well as the placement of the inputs.
 To make use of the graph formalism for computing stabilizers and logical operations, the identification of pivot nodes is paramount.
 While the ZXCF does not allow pivot-pivot edges, these do not affect the expressions of the graph formalism.
 Thus, for easy pivot selection, it suffices for all of the inputs to be separated by paths of length at least 3 from each other in the graph.
 Although such a restriction is not necessary for code construction, it does allow for any input's neighbour to be chosen as its pivot as that node would necessarily not border any other inputs by the distance condition.
-The downside to such graphs, however is that their rate if bounded as $R \leq \frac{1}{d}$, where $d$ is the degree of the graph (assuming it is regular).
-In other words, they have a strong rate-distance tradeoff.
+The downside to such graphs, however is that their rate is bounded as $R \leq \frac{1}{q}$, where $q$ is the degree of the graph (assuming it is regular).
+In other words, they have a strong rate-distance trade-off.
 Nonetheless, such graphs may be interesting at small scales, as we have already seen.